Konamiman/Z80dotNet/Docs/Configuration.md

 _NOTE:_ Remember that plugging [custom dependencies](Dependencies.md) is an alternative (or complementary) way to customize the behavior of the processor class.

-* **`AutoSopOnDiPlusHalt`**:  When this value is true, the processor execution will stop automatically if a HALT instruction is executed when interrupts are disabled.
+* **`AutoStopOnDiPlusHalt`**:  When this value is true, the processor execution will stop automatically if a HALT instruction is executed when interrupts are disabled.
 See the [execution stop conditions](StopConditions.md) documentation for details.
 The default value is _true_.

 * **`AutoStopOnRetWithStackEmpty `**: When this value is true, the processor execution will stop automatically if a RET instruction is executed when the stack is empty.
 See the [execution stop conditions](StopConditions.md) documentation for details.
 The default value is _false_.